geoffrey4444/spectreXcode/README.md

 edit the source tree.
 Xcode's git integration will also let you do at least common git operations without the terminal.

-# Installation and use
+# Installation

 1. <code>cd $SPECTRE_ROOT; mkdir spectreXcode; cd spectreXcode</code>
 2. <code>git clone git@github.com:geoffrey4444/spectreXcode.git .</code>
 3. <code>cd $SPECTRE_ROOT; open ./spectreXcode/spectre/spectre.xcodeproj</code>

-# Setting up the project
-Before you can use the Xcode project, there are two steps to set it up for your machine.
+4. Before you can use the Xcode project, there are two steps to set it up for your machine.

+# Set up the project (before first use)

 1. Update build settings.

 You only need to do this step once.

 There are some paths that are machine dependent.
-Click the "spectre" project in the file browser, then go to "Build Settings" and click "spectre" under project."
-Scroll to the bottom.
+Click the "spectre" project in the project naviator (the left pane with files and folders), then go to "Build Settings" and click "spectre" under "Project."
+Scroll to the bottom to see SPECTRE_* environment variables (Xcode calls them "settings").
-You need to specify the absolute path to CHARM_ROOT, OPENBLAS (typically will be the same on all Macs using homebrew for openblas), SPECTRE_ROOT, SPACK_ROOT.
+You need to specify the absolute path to CHARM_ROOT (where you built charm++ when installing the spectre prerequisites),
+SPECTRE_ROOT (where you cloned the spectre repo), SPACK_ROOT (where you installed your spack modules when installing the spectre prerequisites).
+There is also a path for OPENBLAS, but if you installed it with homebrew, it's probably OK to leave this one as it is.

 There is also an option SPECTRE_TEST_GLOB.
 When you run/debug spectre, it runs ./bin/RunTests $SPECTRE_TEST_GLOB.
 This option lets you decide what test gets run in the